ktran1005/Thread-Race/README.md

 - I/O two threads should never write to cout at the same time
 - Dice Queue must be safe for the **game master** and **racer**

+## Makefile
+The program has the following make targets:

+- `make`  - Builds the Program
+- `make run` - Runs three races with 2, 4, and 10 racers.
+- `make clean` - Remove compiled code
+- `make doc` - generate doxygen documentation